LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_2/DCAF_Hands_On_2.md

 Our Custom Temperature Controller Static Module is now ready to run.
 However, we will study the steps to update our module with new processing parameters in the part C.

 ### Part C: Update the Static PID Module with Scripting
-As with any project requirment changed and we need to add channels for the  P,I,D values.
-In this section we are going to update our module channel list matches this table:
+As with any project, requirements changed and now we need to add channels for the  P,I and D values.
+In this section we are going to update our module channel list to match the table below:

 Name               | 	Type   |  Direction
 --                 |  ---    |--